MrRooni/homekitbuilds/2021-05-15-meross-smart-wi-fi-garage-opener.md

 ## Where It Resides In My Home

 The opener sits about 19 feet from my router which gives it a really strong signal.
-I've had no trouble communicating with the opener nor have I seen it become nonresponsive within the Home app.
+I've had no trouble communicating with the opener nor have I seen it become non-responsive within the Home app.

 ![House layout, first floor](/assets/images/home-layout-first-floor.png)